Invasion of Curaçao (1800): Battle

-On 23 September, to save the town and protect American property, Patapsco sailed into the harbor, landed her marines, reinforced with twenty marines from Merrimack.
+On 23 September, to save the town and protect American property, Patapsco sailed into the harbor and landed her marines reinforced with twenty marines from Merrimack.
 The troops also manned a gun battery and fanned out through the town.
 At approximately 17:00 the French forts and men fired upon the defending forces, which the cannon of Patapsco answered along with the muskets and cannons of the defending forces.
 Two Americans were wounded; French casualties amounted to 150 men killed or wounded.

 On 24 September, the French again exchanged cannon and musket fire with the defending forces; the volume of French fire led the defenders to expect an assault on the town.
 However, during the night the French abandoned their positions and sailed away.

 Aftermath

 On the morning of 25 September, Merrimack discovered the French ships had sailed away during the night.
 Nereide sailed into the harbour and the capitulation took effect.
 Thinking that the French would return, Watkins asked the two American captains to cruise off the windward side of the island while Nereide secured the island.
 In ten days of cruising, the Americans captured only one French vessel before stopping off at Willemstad while on their return to Saint Kitts.
 Upon their return to Curaçao, the Americans discovered that Watkins had failed to keep his word, and instead of protecting American property, had embargoed forty-one ships in the harbor of which seven were American.
 Nereide's commander also had impounded a large quantity of specie belonging to Consul Phillips and set privateers cruising with orders to seize American shipping.
-In his reports, Watkins completely ignored the assistance the Americans had provided in seizing the island and failed to even mention their presence during the action.
+In his reports, Watkins completely ignored the assistance the Americans had provided in seizing the island and failed even to mention their presence during the action.
 Watkins's treatment of the Americans was not approved by British officials and upon the appointment of a new commander for the British Jamaica station he was stripped of his command and the specie he had seized was returned.